Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Abstract

 \paragraph{Lay Summary}

-Beyond the daily fluctuations of the weather, the occurrence and intensity of heat waves can be modulated by slow drivers.
+Beyond the daily fluctuations of the weather, the duration and intensity of heat waves can be modulated by slow drivers.
 In this work, we study and compare the influence of two slow drivers on the duration and intensity of summer heat waves in Europe.
-The first driver is a slow mode of variation of the North Atlantic Ocean sea surface temperature which is called the Atlantic Multidecadal Variability (AMV).
-The second one is the quantity of water available in the soil in Southern Europe.
+The first driver is a slow mode of variability of the North Atlantic Ocean sea surface temperature called the Atlantic Multidecadal Variability (AMV).
+The second one is the quantity of water available in the soil in spring in Southern Europe.

 We study typical heat waves that occur almost every year, but we also introduce a new method to study rare heat waves that occur only every 10 or 50 years, on average.